Supermoon 2026: Why Is The Moon So Big Tonight?

 How often do Supermoons occur?

-Super Full Moons occur about 3-4 times a year, so it’s not a rare event.
+Super Full Moons are not a rare event.
+They occur about 3-4 times a year and tend to appear in batches.
 In general, a Supermoon can only take place when a New or Full Moon is at or near perigee, but a cycle of Moon phases and the Moon’s return to perigee don’t always coincide: a lunar month (Full Moon to Full Moon, or New Moon to New Moon) takes 29.53059 days, while an anomalistic month (perigee to perigee) is 27.55455 days.
-The cycles coincide every 14th lunar and 15th anomalistic months:
+However, the cycles roughly coincide every 14th lunar and 15th anomalistic months:

 Does the Moon look bigger during a Supermoon?